 Oh boy... the tears come every time I think about this story.
 This story is what I always remember when I think how passionate I feel about educating the public about lead.

-Here is a report that aired on CBC Marketplace on January 15 2016, on toxic Jewelry.
+The following is a report that aired on CBC Marketplace on January 15, 2016, on toxic jewelry.
 Read the full article here.
 If this doesn't get you thinking about the concerns of lead and Cadmium both in finished jewelry and the supplies you are using in your business, I don't know what will.
-Check out what they have to say about what the manufacturers are doing in China.
+Check out what they have to say about what manufacturers are doing in China.